First Lady Dianne Bentley

 Dianne Jones Bentley graduated from the University of Alabama with a degree in bacteriology.
 She met Governor Robert Bentley during his first year of medical school and they married in July of 1965.

 At the conclusion of the Governor’s military service, the Bentleys settled in Tuscaloosa, where he started his dermatology practice.
 They are members of First Baptist Church and Mrs. Bentley spent twenty eight years teaching Sunday school.
 She also facilitated a women’s Bible study for thirty years; this group of women continue to serve as faithful prayer warriors.
 In her spare time, she worked with her local quilter’s guild and they produced products that were shown throughout the state.
 Each year they would also pick a service project so that their work would positively impact local communities.

-The Bentleys have four sons, three daughters-in-law, and seven granddaughters.
+The Bentleys have four sons, three daughters-in-law, seven granddaughters, and one grandson.
 Two of their sons are adopted but they have been loved so long no one remembers which two.

 Mrs. Bentley has chosen to support foster care as First Lady and hopes that the people of Alabama will consider adoption.
 It is important that all children in Alabama have a forever home and a family to share their life with.
 It is her passion to visit Alabama’s youth and look for ways to make a difference in their lives.